motet-a/yan/README.md

 Not so much work.

-`enums` are not currently implemented, but it will added soon.

 Macros are not implemented, `#define`s are ignored.
 If you use a macro, it should look like a function call or an identifier, otherwise it leads to a syntax error.

-Structure and unions are not entirely implemeneted.
+Structure and unions are not entirely implemented.
 Bit fields are not implemented.